jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

 By default, Ajax requests to websites on different origins are **forbidden** by web browsers.
 The reason for this is that I could, for instance, make an Ajax request from my website at `evilsite.com` to `facebook.com`, and the browser would send along all of your saved cookies for Facebook, meaning I would have unrestricted access to your (fully logged in!)
 Facebook session.
 I could somewhat trivially construct a website that, just by virtue of visiting it, would "like" my company's page on Facebook (or something much more malicious).
 Thus, the same-origin policy is a "Good Thing".

 However, there are times when the same-origin policy makes it very inconvenient to do legitimate things -- like on this project.
 To that end, a new standard called [CORS][cors] has evolved.
-By adding a few headers to our responses from the BieberFeed server:
+By adding a few headers to our responses from the MileyFeed server:

     Access-Control-Allow-Origin: *
     Access-Control-Allow-Methods: GET, POST, OPTIONS